rugbyprof/stackedit/Test3.md

 ### Question 3

 Polymorphism means to have many forms.
-What this means in OOP is that we offer mulitple versions
+What this means in OOP is that we override and overload methods in our classes.
+There are two distinct categories of polymorphism: **compile time** and **run time**.
+In the list below mark

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjAxNDE3NCw2MjI2OTMzMDUsLTIxNjg1MD
+eyJoaXN0b3J5IjpbMjExOTk0NjE4OCw2MjI2OTMzMDUsLTIxNj
-U3MSwtNTgzMjg5MTMsLTIxMjMzNzAyOV19
+g1MDU3MSwtNTgzMjg5MTMsLTIxMjMzNzAyOV19
 -->